 - Shipping the spacecraft to the launch site.

 - During this phase, all the spacecraft subsystems are integrated onto the spacecraft bus.

 - The spacecraft undergoes environmental thermal-vacuum testing.

 - The spacecraft undergoes electromagnetic interference, electromagnetic compatibility testing.

-- In May 2022 the team will conduct the Operations Readiness Review to ensure the system, procedures, and all supporting software and personnel are ready and fully operational.
-Before launch, the team will conduct Key Decision Point E that will determine readiness to conduct post launch operations.
+- The team conducts the Operations Readiness Review to ensure the system, procedures, and all supporting software and personnel are ready and fully operational.
+Before launch, the team conducts Key Decision Point E that determines readiness to conduct post launch operations.

 - The Psyche spacecraft, now fully assembled, includes solar panels, which fold during transport and launch.